spacecloud-io/space-cloud/docs/manual/database/read.md

 - [getOne](/docs/database/read#reading-a-single-document) - Reading a single document
 - [distinct](/docs/database/read#reading-only-distinct-values) - Reading the unique values of a field
 - [count](/docs/database/read#reading-count-of-number-of-documents) - Reading the count of documents matching a specific condition
+- [aggregate](/docs/database/read#aggregate) - Read aggregated result of documents in a single document

 ## Reading all documents